truenas/middleware/docs/userguide/index.rst

 to clear the NFS cache.

 If your clients are receiving "reverse DNS" errors, add an entry for the IP address of the FreeNAS® system in the "Host name database" field of
-Network → Global Configuration.
+:menuselection:`Network --> Global Configuration`.

 If the client receives timeout errors when trying to mount the share, add the IP address and hostname of the client to the "Host name data base" field of
-Network → Global Configuration.
+:menuselection:`Network --> Global Configuration`.

 Windows (CIFS) Shares
 ---------------------